‘That’s the whole problem with science. You’ve got a bunch of empiricists trying to describe things of unimaginable wonder.’ – Calvin and Hobbes.

 Science fiction in recent decades has witnessed a rise of writers who were or are career scientists.
 While there is nothing inherently wrong with this, there’s a growing assumption that scientists, because of their knowledge and experience, must make the best science-fiction writers, and that hard science fiction, the subgenre they have helped create, is what the genre as a whole should aspire to.
 Writer Peter Watts, himself a scientist, has argued the opposite, stating that the very process of becoming a scientist stifles the creative impulse and encourages bad writing (he also, like a true scientist who wants to continue selling his work, states that it is always possible for scientists to beat the odds and write well).

 It is often assumed that the purpose of science fiction is to predict the future, a job to which a scientist would presumably be well suited.
 French scholar and science fiction fan Etienne Augé argues that science fiction’s real social function, beyond entertainment, is to ‘Prevent and Invent’ – essentially to virtually exacerbate existing trends as a warning (Prevent) and to propose solutions to existing problems (Invent).
 He points out that when the British and French empires were at their peak, they led the world in science fiction with H.G.
 Wells and Jules Verne.
 Now, the US is the largest producer of science fiction (and has been since before they went to the Moon) and the only current bona fide world power.
 This correlation has not gone unnoticed either.
 Arabian author Yasser Bahjatt, after researching the compelling overlap of science fiction published per capita with patents registered per capita , launched a media company called Yatakhayaloon that aims to inspire Arabian authors and readers to create and embrace science fiction in the hope that it will foster technological and social innovation in the Arab world.
+You can contact a reliable law firm from Thompson Patent Law to learn more about patent laws and take their assistance with complicated legal procedures in obtaining patents and trademarks.
 And it is not just individuals who are wise to the trend.
 In an article for The Guardian, writer Neil Gaiman talks about how the Chinese state has realised their error in discouraging science fiction:

 ‘I was in China in 2007, at the first party-approved science fiction and fantasy convention in Chinese history.
 And at one point I took a top official aside and asked him Why?
 SF had been disapproved of for a long time.
 What had changed?